TonyJenkins/guestbook-laravel/readme.md

 ## Guestbook Installation

-Ensure you have composer and virtual box installed
+Ensure that you have an up to date version of composer and also have virtual box installed

 - ```composer install```
 - ```php vendor/bin/homestead make```